Methodologies

 Chart views

-The live chart shows the current running period.
-The 7-day and 30-day views show recent pulls from that running count.
-The all-time weekly and monthly views show the stored weekly and monthly series, including older historical rows imported from a Reddit post with data going back to 2014.
+The chart views show different slices of the hiscores data.-The live chart shows the current running period.-The 7-day and 30-day views show recent snapshots from the running count.-The all-time weekly and monthly views show weekly and monthly totals over time.-Those all-time series include older historical rows imported from a Reddit post with data going back to 2014.

 Where the data comes from